liyao0123/SoftwareEngineering2021Desk3/Documentation/Evaluation.md

 <img src="https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/61a3a6787db5abf2524a7bcfdd23432965e9812d/application/static/images/game1_v1.png" width="900" height="500">

- - **User Yanliang:** The warning words of game are not friendly.
-The question in button seems redundant because it could not be clicked.
+ - **User Yanliang:**
+ > The warning words of the game are not friendly.
+And the question in button seems redundant because it could not be clicked.
 We make it more friendly according to this feedback.
 The first version is "wrong and right".
  - The latter version would show "bingo, or it should be xxx".
-In addition, we remove the button of question but leave a words only.
+In addition, we remove the button of the question but leave words only.

 **Game Home version2:**

 <img src="https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/61a3a6787db5abf2524a7bcfdd23432965e9812d/application/static/images/carousel_v2.png" width="900" height="500">

- - **User Yuwei:** The carousel layout seems a little deformed.
-In fact, besides Yuwei, all members in our team complain the carousel all the time.
+ - **User Yuwei:**
+ > The carousel layout seems a little deformed.
+In fact, besides Yuwei, all members of our team complain about the carousel all the time.
- - We repeat the pictures in x-axis in version1.
-Then we cover it in the whole background with two fauna in one picture.
+ - We repeat the pictures on the x-axis in version1.
+Then we cover it in the whole background with two fauna in one shot.
 Finally, we decide to find some beautiful and HD images to put.
 It looks better.

 **Game Home version3:**

 <img src="https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/61a3a6787db5abf2524a7bcfdd23432965e9812d/application/static/images/game_3.png" width="900" height="500">

- - **User Yiran:** The hint should be hided and be showed when there is a click event.
-The learn more link should be opened in new tag and leave the game page.
+ - **User Yiran:**
+ > The hint should be hidden and be showed when there is a click event.
+The learn more link should be opened in the new tag and leave the game page.
- - We add a onclick function to hide and display the hint content according to this feedback and revise the open method of learn more<a> tag.
+ - We add an onclick function to hide and display the hint content according to this feedback and revise the available method of opening a web page with <a> tag.

 **Dynamic Earth version1:**

  <img src="https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/af5e46cf2e33f0f6d294a2882590314e2d3ce7fc/Documentation/pics/earth_v1.png" width="900" height="500">

- - **User Jiaqi:** it is better if the dynamic earth rotates itself.
+ - **User Jiaqi:**
+ > it is better if the dynamic earth rotates itself.
 The descriptions are too long.
  - We add this self-rotate interaction way in our dynamic earth version2.
-In addition, improve the layout of information window and decorate the background color to make the content more clear.
-The version2 would show below.
+In addition, improve the layout of the information window and decorate the background colour to make the content more clear.
+Version2 would show below.

 **Dynamic Earth version2:**
 <img src="https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/af5e46cf2e33f0f6d294a2882590314e2d3ce7fc/Documentation/pics/earth_v2.png" width="900" height="500">